 <button> elements.
-But not all HTTP methods can be used with these attributes; only GET and POST method are allowed by the HTML specification.
-See this StackExchange answer why other HTTP request methods are not allowed by the HTML specification.
+Only GET and POST methods are standardized to be used in these attributes by the HTML specification.
+See this StackExchange answer why other HTTP request methods are not allowed.

 HTTP response codes

 When answering a client request, the server sends back a three-digit number indicating whether the request was successfully processed.
-These codes can be grouped in five categories:
+These codes can be grouped into five categories: